gregmacbean/experiments-pocs-spikes/microservices-with-eventbridge/README.md

 Hi!

-This experiment is to show how we can use event bridge to integration different services through messages (Events & Commands)
+This poc is to show how we can use event bridge to integration different services through messages (Events & Commands)

 For Events:
 - Any service can publish interesting Events eg. OrganisatonCreated